KinveyApps/Backbone-Starter/README.md

-# HTML5-Starter
+# Backbone-Starter
-A Kinvey starter application built on the Kinvey HTML5 v3.0 SDK.
+A Kinvey starter application that uses the Kinvey BackboneJS v3.0 SDK.

 ## Setup